1970 visit by Richard Nixon to the Lincoln Memorial: Visit

 Nixon then told the students that "the spiritual hunger which all of us have" which "has been the great mystery of life from the beginning of time" would not be solved by improving air quality and ending the war.
 A student later recalled that Nixon was barely audible and his sentences had no structure.
 Towards the end of the visit the crowd of students had grown to 30 and a student told Nixon, "I hope you realize that we're willing to die for what we believe in", to which he responded that "Many of us when we were your age were also willing to die for what we believe in and are willing to do so today.
 The point is, we are trying to build a world in which you will not have to die for what you believe in."

 The Secret Service agents accompanying Nixon grew concerned for his safety with the increasing crowd and tone of the exchanges with the students and pretended that a call was waiting for him in his car hoping that he would leave, but Nixon kept telling them "Let it wait".
 With the advent of dawn, Nixon returned to the presidential limousine, but as he walked back, "a bearded fellow from Detroit" in Nixon's words, rushed towards him and requested a photograph with him, that was duly taken by the White House doctor.
 In a documentary, Bob Moustakas, the "bearded fellow from Detroit" claimed that, during the encounter, he was on LSD.

 Nixon said that the man from Detroit had "the broadest smile that I saw on the entire visit".
 Nixon then left in the presidential limousine.

 On the return trip to the White House, Nixon insisted on stopping at the United States Capitol, where he took his former seat in the chamber of the U.S. House of Representatives and instructed Sanchez to make a speech.
 Sanchez spoke of his pride in being a citizen of the United States and Nixon and some female cleaners who were present applauded.
 One of the women present, Carrie Moore, asked Nixon to sign her bible, which he did, and holding her hand told her that his mother "was a saint" and "you be a saint too".
-Nixon and his group, which now included White House Press Secretary Ron Ziegler and Nixon's Appointments Secretary Dwight Chapin, as well as Tkach, White House Chief of Staff H. R. Haldeman and Sanchez, then ate a breakfast of corned beef hash and eggs at the Rib Room of the Mayflower Hotel.
+Nixon and his group, which now included White House Press Secretary Ron Ziegler and Nixon's Appointments Secretary Dwight Chapin, as well as Tkach, White House Chief of Staff and Sanchez, then ate a breakfast of corned beef hash and eggs at the Rib Room of the Mayflower Hotel.
 Nixon was determined to walk back the last half mile to the White House from the hotel, and aides tried to forcibly grab his arm.
 Eventually Nixon got into the car.